 The Early Childhood Longitudinal Study (ECLS) Program has both descriptive and analytic purposes.
 The descriptive purposes are to provide national data on (1) children's status at birth and at various points thereafter; (2) children's transitions to nonparental care, early education programs, and school; and (3) children's experiences and growth through the fifth grade.
 The analytic purpose of the program is to provide data to test hypotheses about the effects of a wide range of family, school, community, and individual variables on children's development, early learning, and early performance in school.
 The ECLS program has been designed to include two overlapping cohorts: a birth cohort and a kindergarten cohort.
-The birth cohort will follow a sample of children from birth through the fifth grade.
+The birth cohort will follow a sample of children from birth through the first grade.
+The kindergarten cohort will follow a sample of children from kindergarten through the fifth grade.